Updated: May 29, 2025

 Property Prices in Portugal

-In the table, you can see the average asking prices for homes for sale in Portugal in the cities of Lisbon and Porto.
+In the table, you can see the average asking prices for residential real estate in Lisbon and Porto.

 Lisbon City | Cascais | Oeiras | Porto City | Matosinhos | Vila Nova de Gaia | |